 - Skin cancer is usually less common in dark-skinned people, but it involves higher probability of being fatal in them.
 That is because doctors are not expecting skin cancer in dark complexioned people.
 By the time they come up with the right diagnosis, it could be too late.

 - Skin cancer can occur in the absence of sunlight.
 Many women suffer and die from skin cancer (non-melanoma) on the genitals.

 Keep all the tips and facts in mind to avoid skin cancer.
-Get in touch with a reputed skin cancer clinic Melbourne if you observe any abnormalities so that the problem could be detected early and nipped in the bud.
+Get in touch with a reputed skin cancer clinic if you observe any abnormalities so that the problem could be detected early and nipped in the bud.